levsero/test_embed/doc/zesettings.md

 ### Chat settings

-The widget's `chat` object, which represents the Chat element, has the following setting:
+The widget's `chat` object, which represents the Chat component, has the following setting:

 * [suppress](#suppress)